philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to use social media to disseminate your research
 * How to let your own university know that you exist
 * How to let your own faculty/school know that you exist
+* How to do a radio/press interview (thanks Dr. Katy Turner/@katymeturner!)
+* How to run a press conference

 # Self-care